 Cody Parrott, a native of Central Texas, is a singer and conductor who has enjoyed an established musical career throughout the United States over the past two decades.
-He is a second year student pursuing the Doctor of Musical Arts in Choral Conducting at the University of Texas at Austin where he studies conducting with Dr. JD Burnett.
-Cody serves the Butler School of Music Choral Area as the Conductor of the University Treble Chorus and Graduate Assistant in Choral Conducting.
+He is currently pursuing the Doctor of Musical Arts in Choral Conducting at the University of Texas at Austin where he studies conducting with Dr. JD Burnett.
+Cody serves the Butler School of Music Choral Area as the Conductor of the University Treble Chorus which, under his direction, was named a National Finalist for the 2023 American Prize in Choral Performance.

 Choirs under his direction have earned performance invitations at prestigious venues such as the Washington National Cathedral, St. Vincent DePaul Parish in Chicago, and St. Andrew’s Cathedral in Honolulu and have been recognized at festivals including Performance of Distinction at the AMC Madrigal & Chamber Choir Festival as well as First Runner Up and Third Runner Up at the AMC Celebration of Excellence Competition in Houston, TX.
 In addition to competitions and performance invitations with his own choirs, he has served as featured clinician for others’ students in TMEA All-Region Choirs as well as Elementary Choral Festivals in the State of Texas.
 He has been a featured presenter on Vocal Pedagogy and Choral Literature for the Texas Choral Director's Association convention, and served as the Baritone Section Leader for the TMEA All-State Tenor/Bass Choir under the direction of Dr. Andrew Last.